 If you’re piping frosting it will cover 18-20 cupcakes depending on how decoratively you pipe each cake.

-This is a good recipe base that can easily be adapted for different flavors.
+This is a good recipe base that you can add to if you want to add in flavors.
 For lemon icing add lemon juice and lemon zest or for a chocolate butter icing add ½ cup coca.

 - Insert the decorative tip into the piping bag